dresdner353/mpd2chromecast/volumio.md

-## Instalation on Volumio platforms
+## Installation on Volumio platforms

 **Note:** This set of steps was orginally working with standard Volumio releases.
 Alas, Volumio is still based on Raspian Jesse and it's just too old to keep up with working versions of pychromecast, Python3 and other dependencies.
 So the installation here only really works on beta Volumio images based on Raspian Buster.
 I had tried all kinds of approaches to recompiling later Python releases on the Jesse stack and just kept hitting one issue after the other.
 The beta images is by no means perfect and I've seen a few funny behaviours here and there with it.
 So at this stage, you may need to wait for Volumio devs to get a Buster image available with Volumio if you are expecting more stability.